After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on our private LGBTQ+ Nile cruise, limited to just 16 guests!

 - The Egyptian Museum, including the golden mask of King Tutankhamen

-The tour dovetails perfectly as a post-trip extension to our Red Sea liveaboard and includes air-conditioned coach transfer to Luxor from Marsa Ghalib.
+The tour dovetails perfectly as a post-trip extension to our Red Sea liveaboard and includes air-conditioned coach transfer to Luxor from Hurghada.

-Breakfast, and transfer to Luxor from Red Sea Aggressor.
-Afternoon guided tour of the jaw-dropping Temple of Karnak, the Temple of Luxor.
+Breakfast, and transfer to Luxor from Red Sea Aggressor II.
+Afternoon guided tour of the jaw-dropping Temple of Karnak, and the Temple of Luxor.

 Gebel Silsileh and El Bashier Island.
-Bedouin Dinner.
+Nile swim and Bedouin Dinner.

-Visit the Kom Ombo Temple dedicated to the Crocodile God Sobek and Haroeris, then sail to Aswan.
+Visit the Kom Ombo Temple dedicated to two gods, Haroeris and the Crocodile God Sobek, then sail to Aswan.

 Visit the High Dam and the Temple of Philae.
 Optional flight excursion to Abu Simbel.